How to Set Up XLAs in ServiceNow

 XLAs versus SLAs

 Another important difference is that XLAs focus on the outcomes and value of any given service.
-Such that experience level targets (or experience targets) measure what has been achieved rather than simply what has been done – so on the outcomes, not the outputs.
-Plus, don’t let the “versus” in the above heading fool you – with XLAs and SLAs it doesn’t need to be an either/or situation in target terms and your organization can operate both in tandem.
+Such that they measure what has been achieved rather than simply what has been done – so the focus is on the outcomes, not the outputs.

+Don’t let the “versus” in the above subheading fool you.
+With XLAs and SLAs, it doesn’t need to be an either/or situation, and your organization can operate both in tandem.
 However, and importantly, an SLA target will rarely be able to deliver what an XLA target can in terms of understanding and improving your outcomes, especially in customer or end-user terms.
 This is because… well, I’ll let the next section tell you.

 Why XLAs offer more than SLAs

 Take a moment to think about many of your current key performance metrics.
-If you’re an IT service provider (and similar examples can be taken for other lines of business), does anyone who’s not in IT care how many incidents the IT service desk handled in Q3?
-Or does an employee who’s still struggling to get help with their IT issue care that the service desk has a rolling customer satisfaction (CSAT) score of 95%?
+If you’re an IT service provider (and similar examples can be used for other lines of business), does anyone not in IT care how many incidents the IT service desk handled in Q3?
+Or does an employee still struggling to get help with their IT issue care that the service desk has a rolling customer satisfaction (CSAT) score of 95%?
 Especially when they’re being bounced from one IT team to another with no one able to quickly help with their issue.

-• Customers and end users are receiving the services and support they need?
+- Customers and end-users are receiving the services and support they need?
 Or are the services and support capabilities they receive adversely affecting their ability to deliver the outcomes and value expected of them?

-• Issues are highlighted, root causes are identified, and improvement opportunities are visible across service provider operations, services, experiences, and outcomes.
+- Issues are highlighted, root causes are identified, and improvement opportunities are visible across service provider operations, services, experiences, and outcomes.
 Or are these improvement opportunities hidden by the use of SLAs and the limitations of the service-provider focus?

 The bottom line here is whether you’re totally confident that your current portfolio of performance metrics – including CSAT – is a true reflection of your service-provider organization’s relative level of success.